 Fort Hall Business Council.

 TThe Fort Hall Business Council is the governing body of the Shoshone-Bannock Tribes.
 The Council was established under the Tribes' Constitution & Bylaws, which was approved by the Tribes and ratified by the federal government in 1937 under the Indian Reorganization Act of 1934.
+The Council consists of seven members, each elected for staggered two-year terms.

 Serving the Shoshone-Bannock Tribes.